 We proceed by focusing directly on the first step of the PU learning task, namely generating a reliable set of negative examples for protein function and directly evaluating the quality of our negative examples, rather than their indirect effect on classifier performance.
 While PU learning has been applied to the biological domain before [2], [5], [6], to the best of our knowledge no study has focused on evaluating the quality of negative examples for GO functions.
-We examine many of the heuristics used for protein function negative examples in the past, including: designating all genes that don’t have a particular label as being negative for that label [7], randomly sampling genes and assuming the probability of getting a false negative is low (often done when predicting protein-protein interactions, as in [8]), and (iii) using genes with annotations in sibling categories of the category of interest as negative examples [9], [10].
-To these heuristics we add two common PU algorithms used in text classification but here adapted to PFP, the Rochhio algorithm [11] and the “1-DNF” algorithm [12], as well as our ALBNeg algorithm [4], and one of the few previously-published protein-negative-example-selection algorithms, the AGPS algorithm [6].
+We examine many of the heuristics used for protein function negative examples in the past, including: designating all genes that don’t have a particular label as being negative for that label [7], randomly sampling genes and assuming the probability of getting a false negative is low (often done when predicting protein-protein interactions, as in [8]), and using genes with annotations in sibling categories of the category of interest as negative examples [9], [10].
+To these heuristics we add two common PU algorithms used in text classification but here adapted to PFP, the Rocchio algorithm [11] and the “1-DNF” algorithm [12], as well as our ALBNeg algorithm [4], and one of the few previously-published protein-negative-example-selection algorithms, the AGPS algorithm [6].
 In addition, we present two new techniques: the first, Selection of Negatives through Observed Bias (SNOB), is an extension of our ALBNeg algorithm (which can itself be viewed as a generalization of the “1-DNF” PU algorithm), while the second, Negative Examples from Topic Likelihood (NETL), is based on a Latent Dirichlet Topic model of GO data.

 Our algorithms, as well as competing algorithms borrowed from text classification, require only existing GO annotations in order to predict negative examples.
 As new annotations are continuously added to GO as unstudied genes are verified to perform a certain function, this allows testing via training on archived GO data, and examining the number of incorrectly predicted negative examples using current GO data to identify true positives that were predicted to be negative.
 The AGPS method utilizes additional feature data, such as Gene Expression, Protein-Protein-Interaction, etc., but can still be evaluated in the same manner as the other algorithms.
-We provide a case study to show how these examples can benefit the performance of other algorithms, specifically a function prediction method tested in A. thaliana (Peulma et al. 2012).
+We provide a case study to show how these examples can benefit the performance of other algorithms, specifically a function prediction method tested in A. thaliana, presented in the work of Puelma et al., 2012.
+Additionally, we demonstrate increases in function prediction accuracy when our negative examples are used on human, mouse, and yeast proteins, using our earlier-published function prediction algorithm [4].
 Lastly, we provide a resource, NoGO, which contains lists of high-quality negative examples for GO categories in a variety of well-studied organisms (Human, Mouse, Worm, Yeast, Rice, and Arabidopsis).

 Results